file-format/Docs/en/settings/cfg-mame.md

 1. **Emulation:** MAME's primary purpose is to accurately emulate hardware of arcade machines, including their central processing units (CPUs), sound chips, graphics chips, and input devices.
 This level of accuracy ensures that games behave as close to original arcade experience as possible.

 1. **Compatibility:** MAME supports wide range of arcade game ROMs, making it one of most comprehensive arcade emulators available.
-It can run games from various arcade platforms, including classic games from '70s, '80s, '90s, and even some more recent arcade titles.
+It can run games from various arcade platforms including classic games from '70s, '80s, '90s, and even some more recent arcade titles.

 1. **Preservation:** One of MAME's primary missions is to preserve history of arcade gaming.
 By accurately emulating arcade hardware, MAME helps prevent loss of classic games and ensures that future generations can experience them as they were originally intended.